Lingyu-Lingluo/ClusDiff-pytorch/README.md

 ```

 ## My Result
-I generated 100 for each class(the same as the original experiment in the paper)
+We generated 100 for each class(the same as the original experiment in the paper)

 FID score:20.447627148963363 | CLIP-FID score:6.5952571126739485